 The Ministry of Justice regulates legislation that concerns the public service, the Government Office hires and develops senior managers in the public service, and the Ministry of the Interior is responsible for matters related to local government service.

-Public sector modernisation
+Public sector reforms

 Public sector in numbers